Cathlamet in Wahkiakum County, Washington — The American West (Northwest)

 Here the tribes of Cathlamet and Wahkiakum gathered, lived and passed on.
 To this frontier in 1846, impelled by beauty of river and forest, came James Birnie, formerly of Hudson’s Bay Company.
 Here he built his home and called it Birnie’s retreat.
 With the coming of other settlers, he named this site Cathlamet.

 Location.
 46° 12.166′ N, 123° 23.069′ W. Marker is in Cathlamet, Washington, in Wahkiakum County.
 Marker is on Main Street (Washington Route 409) south of Butler Street, on the right when traveling south.
-Touch for map.
-Marker is located on the front grounds of the Wahkiakum County Courthouse, in a small triangular plaza near the sidewalk and parking lot entrance.
+Marker is located on the front grounds of the Wahkiakum County Courthouse, in Touch for map.
 Marker is at or near this postal address: 64 Main Street, Cathlamet WA 98612, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 15 miles of this marker, measured as the crow flies.
-"Captain" John West and Westport, Oregon (approx. 3.3 miles away in Oregon); Ahlberg Park Grays River Covered Bridge (approx. 14.1 miles away).
+"Captain" John West and Westport, Oregon (approx. 3.3 miles away in Oregon); Ahlberg Park (approx. 14.1 miles away); Grays River Covered Bridge (approx. 14.1 miles away).

 More about this marker.
 Marker is a large wooden "billboard-style" presentation.
 The wood is significantly weathered and somewhat difficult to read.